axelayala1988/ace/Readme.md

    7. If enabled, An ACE dashboard is built and deployed as described in `ansible/playbooks/dashboard_tasks.yaml`
    8. If enabled, an Private Synthetic ActiveGate is installed based on `ansible/playbooks/dtactivegate_tasks.yaml`.
 This also installs all required packages.
    9. Post installation tasks are also executed, as described in `ansible/playbooks/postinstall_tasks.yaml`.
 This includes configuring `iptables` for port forwarding

-## Triggering a pipeline run
-If you installed the ace-box in `demo` mode, you can navigate to `Jenkins` and trigger the `1.
-Build` pipeline.

-## ACE Box Dashboard
-The ACE Box Dashboard is built in React.
-In order to run it locally for development purposes a $ npm install and $ npm run start is required in `microk8s/docker/dashboard/`.
-This however will create artifacts that a) shouldn't be pushed to Git and b) seem to cause issues when provisioning the ACE Box.
-Therefore, please don't commit the `node_modules` folder and make sure to delete it locally before launching an ACE Box.